arrrlo/zec2/README.md

 # list all EC2 instances
 > zec2 ls

+# list all EC2 instances using custom aws profile (applies to all commands)
+> zec2 -p work ls

+# live list all EC2 instances
+> zec2 ls -f

 # ssh to 1st instance from the list
 > $(zec2 ssh 1)